 It is particularly worrying because these two generators - both owned by a single owner, the Queensland government - together control 81% of Queensland's baseload generation as well as 91% of the state's main ramping assets, the intermediate units.
-This effectively allows generators first to initiate late rebidding incidents - through withdrawing their baseload power supply from low priced bands at the last minutes of the trading interval - and then to control the market's response through not rebidding their intermediate capacity in response to those baseload withdrawals.
+This effectively allows those two companies first to initiate late rebidding incidents - through withdrawing their baseload power supply from low priced bands at the last minute - and then to control the market's response through not rebidding their intermediate capacity in response to those baseload withdrawals.

-In the context of recent price events and outcomes based on Stanwell Ltd and CS Energy Ltd's late rebidding, QEnergy is gravely worried about the likely new Queensland Labor government's commitment to further consolidation of these two generators into a single entity.
+In the context of recent price events and outcomes based on Stanwell and CS Energy's late rebidding strategies, QEnergy is gravely worried about the new Queensland government's commitment to further consolidation of these two generators into a single entity.